What is a Deacon?

 Whereas priests celebrate Mass, hear confessions, and anoint the sick, deacons can baptise solemnly, be the official witness at marriages and have a special liturgical role.
-Unlike priests, deacons can be married and have families.
-However, if they are unmarried when they are ordained they cannot then be married.

 Everything that’s coming up, from tours and formation events, to symposiums and times of prayer.